-If you happen to see the brewery is hosting a croqueta y cerveza pairing while you’re in town, make sure to sign up.
+Sign up if you happen to see the brewery hosting a croqueta y cerveza pairing while you’re in town.
 It’s a uniquely Miami experience.

-Launched in 2013, Wynwood Brewing is an elder statesman here.
-It’s opening paved the way for others like J. Wakefield and Concrete Beach Brewery and helped turn the Wynwood neighborhood into a hotbed for craft beer lovers.
+Launched in 2013, Wynwood Brewing is an elder statesman.
+Its opening paved the way for others like J. Wakefield and Concrete Beach Brewery, turning the Wynwood neighborhood into a hotbed for craft beer lovers.

 If you happen to visit near December, be sure to try its Coquí-to, a rum barrel-aged imperial milk stout with coconut, cinnamon, clove, and vanilla beans; it tastes like Miami Christmas in a glass.